INCATools/semantic-sql/README.md

  - the version of the schema may be different from this repo
  - some dbs may have additional tables loaded; e.g go.db may have gafs loaded

-You can easily build a sqlite db from OWL yourself, see below:
+You can easily build a sqlite db from OWL yourself, see below

-## In flux

-Some parts of this repo are in-flux, see https://github.com/cmungall/semantic-sql/issues/4

-One particularly confusing thing is that there are two sets of semi-redundant VIEW definitions in 2 folders:

- * sql/
- * ddl/

-The ones in ddl are generated from the YAML, and they will eventually replace the ones in sql/

 ## Requirements